lightoj-dev/problem-tutorials/1047/en.md

 ---
 ### Solution Idea:

-We'll use the iterative **Dynamic Programming** approach to solve this problem.
+We'll use the **Dynamic Programming** bottom-up approach to solve this problem.
 Let's assume that we're processing the houses from left to right, coloring them maintaining the condition and keeping track of total costs.
 To color a particular house we just need to know the color of previous house.
 If the previous house is colored with `R` then, now we can use either `B` or `G`.
 If the previously used color is `B`, now we can use either `R` or `G`.
 Similarly, if the previously used color is `G`, now we can use either `R` or `B`.
 For the first house, we can use any of these three colors.
 So, we know how to pick the valid color, but how do we find the minimum costs of doing so?

 Let's define the **state** of our DP solution: